Organizations and Community Ministries

 Iron Tree Blooming

-Iron Tree Blooming is Elon’s meditation society.
-Our practice is based on the Rinzai Zen tradition and open to students, faculty, and staff from all backgrounds who want to learn about and practice meditation in community with others.
-No prior experience with meditation is necessary. 🏳️🌈Iron Tree Blooming is a fully inclusive, LGBTQIA-affirming community.
+Iron Tree Blooming is a meditation group based in Rinzai Zen philosophy and the Zazen tradition.
+This organization is open to students, faculty, and staff from all backgrounds who want to learn about and practice meditation in community with others.
+No prior experience with meditation is necessary; if you are looking to de-stress or learn more about Zen, this organization is for you. 🏳️🌈Iron Tree Blooming is a fully inclusive, LGBTQIA-affirming community.

 - Student Leader: Emerson Wells